-Scottish secretary David Mundell has offered to give evidence in support of Kezia Dugdale in her legal battle with a pro-independence blogger.
+David Mundell says he'll support Kezia Dugdale in legal battle

 Mr Mundell said he and his son, Tory MSP Oliver Mundell, would do “anything we can” to help the former Scottish Labour leader if necessary.

 The Scottish secretary made the offer when he was asked by the BBC about the legal action brought against Ms Dugdale by Stuart Campbell, author of the Wings over Scotland website.
 Mr Campbell is suing the former Scottish Labour leader for £25,000 in a defamation action.

 Ms Dugdale became the subject of the action when she described a tweet posted by Mr Campbell about the Scottish secretary as “homophobic” in a column for the Daily Record.

 Mr Campbell’s tweet described Oliver Mundell as “the sort of public speaker that makes you wish his dad had embraced his sexuality sooner”.
 David Mundell came out as a homosexual in January 2016.
 According to the BBC, the Scottish secretary said he had provided a witness statement for Ms Dugdale and was prepared to appear in court if necessary.

 Labour MSPs meanwhile took part in a stormy meeting yesterday to discuss the UK party’s decision to halt funding for Ms Dugdale’s case after shelling out £94,000.